agabor/docs/_includes/arduino/getting-started.md

 Option 2: Insecure

-The Arduino can connect to Parse over an insecure connection if desired, but must be specified in your setup function:
+The Arduino can connect to MSG over an insecure connection if desired, but must be specified in your setup function:

 ```cpp
 void setup() {